Submit

 *Per credit hour rates do not include mandatory, technology, program, or course fees.
 Additional course/program fee per credit hour may be applicable.

-$413.50 per credit hour for both Missouri and Out of State Residents
+$425.00 per credit hour for both Missouri and Out of State Residents for the didactic portion (33credit hours) of the program.

 Housing